 The New Testament says in Apocal.
 14 : " None of the 24 oldest could exist before the anger of the One on the throne and the anger of the lamb."

-Tibetan buddhism treats this theme with the allegoric dark angry Buddhas.
+Tibetan buddhism treats this theme with the allegoric dark angry Buddhas, who transform these forces.

 Daoism knows the evil Chi-Ru-Masters.
 In Sant Mat the Kal(Kala means time like in the Kalachakra) is the ruler of the worlds of Maya.

 The goal of these "black masters"(Rudra) is MAYA.
 They are enlightened and abuse everything inclusive the Pranava or NADA for their transformation.
 A.A.
 Bailey warns that a disciple can still fall back to the black path until the end of the 4th initiation.

 The first goal of the yogi is the true spiritual light of the Paramatma-Purusha, also the highest Purusha above the kashmiric KANCHUKAS in the Tadvidya-Tattva.

 - H.H.
 Mahatapasvi Shri Kumarswamiji: 'Virahsaivism: History and Fundamental Concepts', India

 - Adi Shankara : Maya Panchakam